Skip to content

 O-grid vs open topology

-jacobian_field and jacobian_per_layer assume a periodic j-direction (O-grid).
-For open (non-periodic) blocks — such as the equatorial sub-blocks and cap blocks of the cubed-sphere topology — use _jacobian_field_open instead. min_jacobian_two_layers accepts a periodic_j flag to select the correct behaviour automatically.
+jacobian_field assumes a periodic j-direction (O-grid).
+For open (non-periodic) blocks — such as the equatorial sub-blocks and cap blocks of the cubed-sphere topology — use _jacobian_field_open instead.
+The per-layer minimum-Jacobian guard used by the marcher and by Mesh.check is built on these two field functions (see Relationship to shore check).

 Functions